 The next step towards Zero Trust is to create an inventory of all your devices.
 This is a crucial step because a Zero Trust model requires that network location be immaterial; instead, access to corporate applications is only granted to trusted devices.

 If your organization has mature desktop and mobile device management (MDM) and private public key infrastructure (Private PKI) capabilities, this step is fairly straightforward as well.
 You can use your device management solution to deploy a device certificate to all your endpoints so you can uniquely identify the device and attest to its status.
 If your SSO vendor also offers device identification, you can enable it to enhance this process.
 In addition to simply identifying the device, it is important to validate the device posture, or how much risk this device is introducing into the request process.
-Any anti-virus, MDM, EDR, SIEM and other such solutions can help with this validation, and they should be part of the Zero Trust integration to establish the overall trust of the request.
+Anti-virus, MDM, EDR, SIEM and other such solutions can help with this validation, and they should be part of the Zero Trust integration to establish the overall trust of the request.
 This will help in the next step to determine what resources are safe to access from this device.

 The device inventory step can get more complicated if your organization uses disparate device management tools, allows Bring Your Own Device (BYOD) programs or needs to manage access for multiple third-parties.
 In such cases, you’ll need to create a meta-inventory database to amalgamate and normalize device information from multiple sources, and enable a lightweight process for third-parties to register their devices.
 You should leverage your existing tooling where possible, instead of replacing or duplicating their capabilities.